Transport Quasi-Monte Carlo: Introduction

 More importantly, the proposed transport QMC estimator comes with theoretical guarantees.
 Our second contribution is to demonstrate that, for functions $f$ that do not grow too rapidly (e.g. $f$ can be a polynomial or an exponential of a linear function), the integrand $f\circ\bar\tau\circ\Phi^{-1}$ satisfies the conditions sufficient for RQMC to achieve an error rate of $O(n^{-1+\ep})$ for any $\ep>0$.
 The conditions imposed on the transport maps are transparent and easily verifiable, allowing for the development of other transport maps beyond the one proposed in this paper.
 In this sense, this paper develops a general recipe for constructing transport maps that are suitable for RQMC methods and can be adapted to target distributions with different characteristics.

 In addition to the theoretical guarantees, we provide a discussion on how to implement the transport QMC method efficiently in practice.
-Common challenges include the model complexity as the dimension increases, bias resulting from $\tau_\# q$ not exactly matching the target distribution, and conducting the stochastic optimization efficiently.
+In particular, we propose a dimension reduction technique inspired by the active subspace method~\cite{cons:2015} to reduce the complexity of the map in high dimensions.
+We further discuss how self-normalized importance sampling can be used to correct the bias that arises when the learned pushforward distribution does not exactly match the target distribution.
 Numerical experiments are presented to demonstrate the effectiveness of the proposed method.

 The rest of the paper is organized as follows.
 In Section~\ref{sec: background}, we provide some background on QMC, RQMC, transport maps, and normalizing flows.
 In Section~\ref{sec: tqmc}, we describe the proposed method for constructing QMC-friendly transport maps.
 In Section~\ref{sec: theory}, we prove that the proposed transport QMC estimator achieves an error rate of $O(n^{-1+\ep})$ for any $\ep>0$, under certain growth conditions on the integrands and transport maps.
 In Section~\ref{sec: practical}, we discuss strategies for efficiently implementing transport QMC in practice.
 Numerical results are presented in Section~\ref{sec: experiments}.